 In our hut, we had made those horse-shoe like bed-cubicles with our bunks (tidy but considering it was Vietnam-seemed like a grand hotel).
 I opened my locker and saw Don's pristine-clean M-16 setting there, just begging me to take it.
-There was only one thing to do-I left Don the AK47 and my M16 (I didn't have a spare jackhammer to clean them) and both were looking like a troll's mud clotted tongue depressor.
+There was only one thing to do-I left Don the AK-47 and my M16 (I didn't have a spare jackhammer to clean them) and both were looking like a troll's mud clotted tongue depressor.
 I closed the locker, then eased it back open... and thought, I'm sure my bro wouldn't mind cleaning both of them before guardmount, or if he suddenly needs a weapon-right?
 And he's working a tower so we can't take a rifle anyway.
-After all, it was all the Army's fault: if those thieving chopper pilots hadn't made me cave and take that AK...and if God hadn't let me fall into that muddy creek...then nothing would'a happened... and I would be scrounging something to eat instead of borrowing Don's M-16-right?
+After all, it was all the Army's fault: if those thieving chopper pilots hadn't made me cave and take that AK-47...and if God hadn't let me fall into those thieving chopper pilots hadn't made me cave and take that AK-47...and if God hadn't let me fall into that muddy creek...then nothing would'a happened... and I would be scrounging something to eat instead of borrowing Don's M-16-right?
 (FYI: Don actually cleaned both weapons).

-The AK eventually disappeared.
+The AK-47 eventually disappeared.

 I had heard there was a grave pit somewhere for the enemy bodies, but didn't see it, nor any of the VC or NVA bodies being moved around.
 We were relieved off the field before that, I guess.
 Just never saw it.
 We did that perimeter sweep after the battle, then were told to head back to our huts and tents, or wherever for a short break.
-And we geared up again for a interior sweep.
+And we geared up again for an interior sweep.

 In less than an hour I was back and ready for the interior sweep, which didn't seem as intense to me having just finished Bunker Hill-10's defensive line perimeter sweep.
 I just remember mounting up and taking the interior sweep from here to there on foot.
 It had been a really long day.
 Sarge spotted me and looked at my M-16, nodding approvingly.

-Nothing was mentioned about the AK.
+Nothing was mentioned about the AK-47.

-Everyone was nervous that some of the VC might have gotten as far as in the air base aircraft areas, and rumors were flying that some stragglers were still hiding there, so we formed up again.
+Everyone was nervous that some of the VC might have gotten as far in as the air base aircraft areas, and rumors were flying that some stragglers were still hiding there, so we formed up again.
 Someone had passed it on that we would interior sweep from the west end, eastward, in the grass-area between the runway and apron-the whole length.
 I know there were grass fires in the area, but I didn't see any from where I was at: nada.
 Our interior sweep cleared it without finding any enemy.
 Seemed they never got further than the Run-up pad area.